5 things you need to know about cold and flu

 2. Understanding cold and flu symptoms.
 For most healthy adults flu symptoms include fever, headaches, coughing, sore throat and aching joints – but they can be far more serious and even fatal, especially for the very young or the very old.

-3. The flu vaccine is your best line of defense.
+3. The flu vaccine is your best line of defence.
 "Don’t believe the online myths associated with the vaccine such as it can cause you to get the flu, and that you'll still be protected from last year's shot," Dr Boyd says.
-The flu shot offers your best chance at fighting off the flu, and becuase influenza viruses change regularly and each year slightly different strains appear, having a flu shot every year is essential.
+The flu shot offers your best chance at fighting off the flu, and because influenza viruses change regularly and each year slightly different strains appear, having a flu shot every year is essential.
 It can take up to two weeks for your immunity to build up fully after the flu vaccine, so make sure you get your shot as early as you can.

 4. How to treat cold and flu.
 "Simple yet effective measures are the best cure for winter ailments," Dr Boyd says.
 Plenty of bed rest, fluids, and paracetamol to relieve the symptoms of cold and flu are the best treatment.